reflex-dev/reflex-web/docs/conditional_rendering.md

 ```

-## Negation
+## Var Operations (negation)

-You can use the logical operator `~` to negate a condition.
+You can use var operations with the `cond` component.
+To learn more generally about var operators check out [these docs]({vars.path}).
+The logical operator `~` can be used to negate a condition.
 In this example we show that by negating the condition `~CondNegativeState.show` within the cond, we then render the `rx.text("Text 1", color="blue")` component when the state var `show` is negative.

 ```python exec